How the Monroe County Y is Responding to Community Needs

 We are directing our community outreach to these critical and essential services urgently needed to support the response and recovery of our country:

 Partnering with Kilroy's on Kirkwood to Purchase and Distribute Face Masks

 We're thrilled to announce that we've partnered with Kilroy's on a COVID-19 fundraising initiative!
 Every Thursday, Kilroy's creates a one-of-a-kind t-shirt to raise funds dedicated to a local nonprofit, and they have graciously chosen the Monroe County Y to support!

-Kilroy’s on Kirkwood is donating one hundred percent of the profits from their t-shirt sales during the week of Thursday, April 16-Wednesday, April 22 to the Y. The funds raised will be used to purchase face masks, which will be distributed at the Monroe County Y to high-risk individuals, such as seniors or those with compromised immune systems.
+Kilroy’s on Kirkwood is donating one hundred percent of the profits from their t-shirt sales during the week of Thursday, April 16-Wednesday, April 22 to the Y. The $855 funds raised were used to purchase face masks, which were distributed at the Monroe County Y to high-risk individuals, such as seniors or those with compromised immune systems.
 If you would like to support our initiative with Kilroy's, you can purchase a t-shirt at kilroyskirkwood.com/covid-19/.

 Serving Those Experiencing Economic Disruption

 Local food pantries are in desperate need of items in order to sustain their supplies.
 We’ve coordinated with Community Kitchen to help support their daily meal distribution, along with their Backpack Buddies program, which sends backpacks full of food home to families with children.
 If you go to the grocery store for essential items or have extras on-hand at home, please consider donating what you can to our upcoming food drives.

 Our food drives were held at the Southeast Y on the following dates and times: